zoeglsmith/cosc349-a1/README.md

 ### Backend

 The backend of our application is powered by Node.js and Express.js.
 To run the backend, you need to access the AWS instance using SSH:

+- You must have the cosc349a2.pem file within the same folder as where the repo  is stored in
+-  **e.g Folder structure**
+-  -/COSC349
+   -  cosc349a2.pem
+   -  /cosc349-a1(repo)

 ```bash
 ssh -i cosc349.pem ubuntu@3.211.24.87